State Indigenous land use agreements

-These agreements are generally made for small-scale mining ventures, such as alluvial gold and tin miners, opal and gemstone miners.
-They are available only for applications made under the Mineral Resource Act 1989, and only to those targeting minerals, not coal.
+These agreements were made for small-scale mining ventures, such as alluvial gold and tin miners, opal and gemstone miners.
+Only applications made under the Mineral Resource Act 1989 were eligible, and only to those targeting minerals, not coal.

 A state agreement is registered with the National Native Title Tribunal (NNTT), and binds the resource authority holder, the native title party and the Queensland Government to the conditions within the agreement.